mrc-ide/squire/README.md

 done using an age-structured SEIR model that also explicitly considers healthcare capacity and disease severity.

+## IMPORTANT NOTES

+:warning: This code is released with no support.
+Please submit any questions or bugs as [issues](https://github.com/mrc-ide/squire/issues) and we will try to address them as quickly as possible.

+:warning: This model is in active development and so parameter name and behaviours, and output file formats will change without notice.

+:warning: The model is stochastic.
+Multiple runs with different seeds should be undertaken to see average behaviour.

+:warning: As with any mathematical model, it is easy to misconfigure inputs and therefore get meaningless outputs.
+Please contact the authors if you intend to publish results using `squire`.

 ## Overview

 squire is a package enabling users to quickly and easily generate